rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 - Allow the task to get the .NET6 based version of the tool but install .NET6 on the agent prior to running this task (see below)

 ### V2.x.x
-This version provides cost platform support using the new .NET6 based[version 4.0.0 of AzureDevOps.WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases/tag/4.0.3), and hence supports Windows, Linux and Mac usage.
+This version provides cost platform support using the new .NET6 based [version 4.0.0 of AzureDevOps.WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases/tag/4.0.3), and hence supports Windows, Linux and Mac usage.

-> Note: Mac support is in theory possible, but AzureDevOps.WikiPDFExport has not been tested on this platform

 # Usage
 ## .NET 6